ucfnnbx/occupancy-sensing/README.md

 All the past data are stored in a cloud database for people who has administration to access on a Grafana dashboard.
 A video demo can be found in above file named 'mobile app demo'.

 <p align="center">
-User can switch between grid view and list view, and save their favorite places.
+User can switch between grid view and list view, and save their favorite places
 </p>
 <p align="center">
 <img